LibertyDSNP/spec/pages/DSNP/DSNPMessages.md

 ## Assumptions
 * Chain messages are on Ethereum
-* Posting messages is via Ethereum log events
+* Message data is posted via [Ethereum log events](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378)
-* Signature algorithm is secp256k1 which enables `ecreover` to get public keys
+* Signature algorithm is [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
+This allows the use `ecreover` to get public keys.
+A public key also need not be included in a log event for ease of validation.

 ## DSNP Message Formats
-We have considered two possibilities, independent message formats based on action type, and a unified message format.
+We have considered two possibilities, a [variable message format](#Variable-Message-Format), and a [unified message format](#unified-message-format).

-### Separated Message Format
+###  Variable Message Format
 This format is the current preference.

 * All actions are posted to chain with some or all pertinent information about the action
 * Different information is posted depending on the action.
 * **Advantages**
-    * can index many actions without requesting off-chain data
+    * can index all actions without requesting off-chain data
     * can validate most actions without requesting off-chain data
     * can archive some actions without requesting off-chain data
 * **Disadvantages**
     * more data (likely more costly up front) than a simple URI

-#### Log message format
+**Log message format **

+This is what would be posted as a Log event in Ethereum:

 | field | description | type |
 |-------|-------------|------|
 | topic | Ethereum log topic | bytes|